flinker-app/docsfx/docs/share-features.md

    - **Permissions:** Comprehensive control over access levels.
    - **Use Case:** Best for managing internal sharing practices with enhanced oversight.

-The **SHARE Add-on** enhances these default sharing methods by providing advanced control, detailed reporting, and bulk management features, ensuring a more secure and efficient access management experience.
+The **Protect app** enhances these default sharing methods by providing advanced control, detailed reporting, and bulk management features, ensuring a more secure and efficient access management experience.

 Feel free to reach out to us if you need further customization or additional features!